-The level and changes of short-term interest rates would certainly have reflected the current and changing domestic monetary policy stance since the monetary authorities in both countries carried out monetary policy by using the overnight interest rate as their instrument.
-On the other hand, long-term interest rates are likely to be determined more by longer-term economic fundamentals.
-Therefore, demand and supply forces for short-term debt are expected to be subject to more speculation regarding changes in both short-term economic conditions and monetary policy regime shifts, leading to a higher probability of observing sharper movements of short-term interest rates compared to long-term ones, and thus higher kurtosis.
-However the relative sizes of the skewness and kurtosis statistics for the two countries does suggest that monetary policy was more erratic in Australia than in the USA.
-We will test to see whether conditioning for macroeconomic surprises and international linkages in the EGARCH framework removes this apparently erratic behaviour.
+monetary authorities in both countries carried out monetary policy by using the overnight interest rate as their instrument.
+On the other hand, long-term interest rates are likely to be determined by longer-term economic fundamentals.
+Therefore, demand and supply forces for short-term debt are expected to be subjected to more speculation regarding changes in both short-term economic conditions and monetary policy regime shifts, leading to a higher probability of observing sharper movements of short-term interest rates compared to long-term ones, and thus higher kurtosis.
+However, the relative sizes of the skewness and kurtosis statistics for the two countries might be erroneously taken as indication that monetary policy is more erratic in Australia than in the USA.
+We will test and show that conditioning for macroeconomic surprises, monetary policy target rates and international linkages in the EGARCH framework removes this indication.

-The second section of Table 2 reports the test results of linear and non-linear serial correlation of the changes.
-These are Ljung-Box Q tests on the changes and the square of the changes.
+The second section of Table 2 reports the test results of linear and nonlinear serial correlation of the changes.
+These are Ljung-Box Q-tests on the changes and the square of the changes.
 Except for the US 10-year rate, all showed significant linear serial correlation at any meaningful significance level.
-Furthermore, all exhibited highly significant non-linear serial dependence suggesting the presence of time-varying volatility in the daily changes.
+Furthermore, all exhibited highly significant nonlinear serial dependence suggesting the presence of time-varying volatility in the daily changes.